LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/lottonumbers/README.md

 lets us loop through an “associative array”, looking at each paired key and value together.

-We’ve provided some php code for you that declares a list of lottery numbers ($lottoNumbers), and an associative array ($drawnNumbers).
+In [lottonumbers.php](./lottonumbers.php), we’ve provided some php code for you that declares a list of lottery numbers (in the variable `$lottoNumbers`), and an associative array (the variable `$drawnNumbers`).
 Each key in the associative array is the name of a lotto ticket buyer, and each corresponding value is the lotto number they drew.

 Use these two loops to make the code:
 - print each of the lotto numbers
 - print each lotto participant, along with their number